July 12-17, 2015 Overnight Camp near Mt. Rainier south of Seattle WA

 • Learn Knife Safety, and even more important, efficient use of tools during survival situations.

-• Spin natural rope for your bow-drill kit (double and triple reverse wrap using nettle, fireweed, cedar, etc.)
+• Spin natural rope (double and triple reverse wrap using nettle, fireweed, cedar, etc.)

 • Wilderness Camping, and Swimming in Natural Waters, depending on camper desire and swim testing.